World's Blackest Black!

 First, let's paint on drawing paper and take a quick look at the difference in blackness between the previous Black 2.0 and the newer Black 3.0 products.
 Black 2.0 seems to have a viscosity when dropped, but Black 3.0 is clearly less viscous and falls off.
 How do they work?

-Black2.0 on the left and Black3.0 on the right.
-It warped because I painted it on drawing paper.
+Black 2.0 on the left and Black 3.0 on the right.
+It looks a bit warped because I painted it on drawing paper.

-Hmm it ’s a change that has little impact.
-When it is said that it is the best black in the world, I don't think so.
-I have a bad feeling.
+To me the impact here is little.
+It claims that it is the best black in the world, but I honestly don't think so.

 Just like last time, let's compare Black 3.0 with the classic D.I.Y favorite camera enthusiast of Japan, Turner's acrylic paint, Jet Black.
 If you remember from the previous blog this is the black that overwhelmed Black 2.0.

 YEP.
 Jet Black is once again the superior black.

-What was with the promotion of Black3.0 “the blackest paint in the world”?
+The results were quite underwhelming for Black 3.0 promoted as “the blackest paint in the world” ?
 Below is a picture taken under sunlight through glass.
 The same result in a natural lighting environment.

-Conclusion: Black3.0 is NOT the blackest paint in the world
+Conclusion: Unfortunately, Black 3.0 is NOT the blackest paint in the world

-The self-proclaimed “blackest in the world” Black3.0 has been found to be less black than Jet Black, just like the previous Black2.0.
-If you only want blackness, you don't have to buy this paint from the UK.
+The self-proclaimed “blackest in the world” Black 3.0 has been found to be less black than Jet Black, just like the previous Black 2.0.
+If you seek blackness, then you don't have to buy this paint from the UK.
 In addition, Jet Black has a matte texture, and a smooth jet black surface can be obtained.

 However, as explained in the previous comparison, Jet Black will immediately gloss when touched.
-This is the fate of matte black that scatters light due to the uneven shape of the surface, but this point is slightly more durable than Black 3.0.
+This is the fate of matte black that scatters light due to the uneven shape of the surface, but it is is slightly more durable than Black 3.0.

 However, in the advertisement that it is the blackest in the world, collecting nearly $651,770 in three and a half months...